RHBusch/meetApp/README.md

     * When scrolling and viewing the screen
     * Then a chart will highlight the number of upcoming events by city

+Scenario(s)

+  2. Show a chart with the % of events fitting certain development categories (React, JavaScript, etc.).
+    * Given the user is on the main page
+    * When scrolling and viewing the screen
+    * Then a chart will highlight the % of events fitting different development categories

 ### Atatus Browser Monitor
     * Review load speeeds
     * Review errors